PERFORMING ARTS GRANT GUIDELINES FOR 2025-26

-The Foundation’s core mission in the performing arts is to support New York City’s not-for-profit producing and presenting organizations that deliver the highest quality work on stage in the fields of dance, music, opera and theatre.
+The Foundation’s core mission in the performing arts is to support the not-for-profit producing and presenting organizations of New York City that deliver the highest quality work on stage in dance, music, opera and theatre, regarding both classical legacies and its contemporary forms.
 The Foundation also supports an extremely limited number of pre-professional conservatory and development programs in New York City for early-career artists.
-Our current grant guidelines do not include support for primary and secondary level arts-in-education programs, broadcasting, spoken word, workshop endeavors, or media/visual arts projects that might relate to live performance.
-In some years, if funds become available, special project grants might be awarded to address issues such as audience access, preservation, or other topics of importance to the field.
+Our current grant guidelines do not include support for primary and secondary level arts-in-education programs, broadcasting, spoken word, workshop endeavors, national arts services initiatives, or media/visual arts projects that might relate to live performance.
+Most often, the Foundation provides general operating support, but in some years, if funds become available, special project grants might be awarded to address issues such as audience access, preservation, or other topics of importance to the field.
 In accordance with the wishes of its founders, the Foundation sustains historic levels of support for select constituent organizations of Lincoln Center for the Performing Arts.
+All applicants must be based in and incorporated in New York City.

-After three years of emergency responses to the pandemic and temporary changes to our application process, we are finally able to restore the Foundation’s pre-Covid grantmaking calendar, with four possible ‘due dates’ for the submission of grant applications.
+Having concluded its emergency responses to the Covid pandemic and temporary changes to our application process, the Foundation has fully restored its pre-Covid grantmaking calendar, with four possible ‘due dates’ for the submission of grant applications.
+Organizations may submit funding requests only once within any given 12-month period.
+In 2025-26 the grant application due dates will be:

 or